 This Annual Report on Form 10-K includes various forward-looking statements about the Company within the meaning of the Private Securities Litigation Reform Act of 1995 (the "Act") that are based on current management expectations that involve substantial risks and uncertainties which could cause actual results to differ materially from the results expressed in, or implied by, these forward-looking statements.
 The following cautionary statements are being made pursuant to the provisions of the Act and with the intention of obtaining the benefits of the "safe harbor" provisions of the Act.
 Forward-looking statements include information concerning future results of operations, and business strategy.
 Also, statements that contain words such as "anticipate," "believe," "could," "estimate," "expect," "intend," "may," "plan," "predict," "project," "will," "potential," "outlook" and similar terms and phrases, including references to assumptions, are forward-looking statements.
-We have based these forward looking statements on our current expectations and projections about future events.
-While we believe these expectations and projections are based on reasonable assumptions, such forward-looking statements are inherently subject to risks, uncertainties and assumptions about us, including the risk factors listed under Item 1A, Risk Factors, as well as other cautionary language in this Form 10-K. Actual results may differ materially from those in the forward looking statements as a result of various factors, including but not limited to, the following:
+These forward-looking statements relating to our anticipated profitability, the growth of our international business, ability to service our indebtedness, our intentions with respect to the extension of the interest-only period on our fixed notes, our operating performance, the anticipated success of our new core pizza product, trends in our business and other descriptions of future events reflect management's expectations based upon currently available information and data.
+While we believe these expectations and projections are based on reasonable assumptions, such forwardlooking statements are inherently subject to risks, uncertainties and assumptions about us, including the risk factors listed under Item 1A., Risk Factors, as well as other cautionary language in this Form 10-K. Actual results may differ materially from those in the forward looking statements as a result of various factors, including but not limited to, the following:

-- our substantial increased indebtedness as a result of the recapitalization in 2007 and our ability to incur additional indebtedness; - our future financial performance; - · our future cash needs: - our ability to maintain good relationships with our franchisees; - our ability to successfully implement cost-saving strategies; - increases in our operating costs, including cheese, fuel and other commodity costs and the minimum wage; - our ability to compete domestically and internationally in our intensely competitive industry; - our ability to retain or replace our executive officers and other key members of management and our ability to adequately staff our stores and supply chain centers with qualified personnel; - our ability to pay principal and interest on our substantial debt; - our ability to find and/or retain suitable real estate for our stores and supply chain centers; - adverse legislation or regulation; - · adverse legal judgments or settlements; - our ability to pay dividends; - changes in consumer taste, demographic trends and traffic patterns; - the influence of investment funds associated with Bain Capital, LLC, and their ability to, among other things, delay, deter or prevent a change of control or other business combination; and - · adequacy of insurance coverage.
+- our substantial increased indebtedness as a result of the recapitalization in 2007 and our ability to incur additional indebtedness: - our future financial performance; - the success of our marketing initiatives; - our future cash needs; - our ability to maintain good relationships with our franchisees; - our ability to successfully implement cost-saving strategies; - increases in our operating costs, including cheese, fuel and other commodity costs and the minimum wage; - our ability to compete domestically and internationally in our intensely competitive industry; - our ability to retain or replace our executive officers and other key members of management and our ability to adequately staff our stores and supply chain centers with qualified personnel; - our ability to pay principal and interest on our substantial debt; - our ability to find and/or retain suitable real estate for our stores and supply chain centers; - adverse legislation, regulation or publicity; - adverse legal judgments or settlements: - our ability to pay dividends; - changes in consumer taste, demographic trends and traffic patterns; - the influence of investment funds associated with Bain Capital, LLC, and their ability to, among other things, delay, deter or prevent a change of control or other business combination; and - adequacy of insurance coverage.